weaveworks/weave/site/encryption/implementation.md

 this to form the ephemeral session key for this connection.
-The public key from the remote peer is combined with the private key for the local peer in the usual [Diffie-Hellman way](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), resulting in both peersarriving at the same shared key.
+The public key from the remote peer is combined with the private key for the local peer in the usual [Diffie-Hellman way](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), resulting in both peers arriving at the same shared key.
 To this is appended the supplied password, and the result is hashed through SHA256, to form the final ephemeral session key.